 Research has shown the Activator to be very effective in its use for chiropractic adjustment.
 It is the “second most-widely used chiropractic technique”, now being an option that’s for use in about 70% of chiropractic offices.
 Dr. Fuhr has become famous for “bringing instrument adjusting to the chiropractic profession”.3 Activator Methods International, Ltd. (AMI) has provided chiropractic treatment since 1967.
 AMI has published over 100 papers on their method of treatment, with support from the National Institute of Chiropractic Research.
 Medicare even covers the technique.4 In terms of research, the Activator has clinical trials and “hundreds of clinical and scientific peer-reviewed papers”.
 AMI has also received grants from the National Institute of Health.5

 Most people may be familiar with the traditional manual spinal manipulation that makes the “popping sound as the bones are realigned”.
-The Activator tool has not completely replaced this method of manipulation, though it is in the case of some patients.
-The use of the Activator technique instead complements manual manipulation.
+The Activator tool has not completely replaced this method of manipulation, though it is in the case of some patients, but manual manipulation is instead complemented by the use of the Activator technique.
 The tool is different from the traditional method in that it makes a “precise adjustment with only a light clicking sound from the instrument”.
 In manual manipulation, the patient will need to reposition their body several times over the course of the full series of adjustments.
 With the device, the patient can stay in one face-down position.

 Impulse® Adjusting Instrument